-To make a conscious effort to be aware of your actions, workload, and time management is an absolute must, and that awareness comes down to one of my favorite subjects of “mindfulness.”
-Being mindful of everything you do and making this part of your mental health routine will keep you in a better and safer place!
+Making a conscious effort to be aware of your actions, workload, and time management is an absolute must.
+Awareness comes down to one of my favorite subjects — “mindfulness.”
+Being mindful of everything you do and making mindfulness part of your mental health routine will keep you in a better and safer place!

-Now that we’ve gone over the importance of awareness, let’s look at time management, not to drive ourselves into the ground.
-The thing is, everything is manageable, as long as you manage your time appropriately and MAKE TIME for your health routine!
-In other words, now that we are aware again, we are also mindful that keeping up with our health routines is critical to staying healthy and leading a balanced, productive, and positive life!
+Now that we’ve gone over the importance of awareness let’s look at time management so we avoid driving ourselves into the ground.
+In reality, everything is manageable, as long as you manage your time appropriately and MAKE TIME for your health routine!
+In other words, now that we are aware of the importance of awareness, we are also mindful that keeping maintaining our health routine is critical to staying healthy and leading a balanced, productive, and positive life!

-Let’s get to it than by setting up a proper schedule in your calendar; both for work, your health routine, adequate quality-food intake at regular hours, at least eight hours of sleep every night, and rest rest rest periods throughout the day.
-That’s it, and that’s the golden key… Making appointments not only for your work but with yourself for these essential elements!
+Let’s start by setting up a schedule in your calendar, both for work, your health routine, adequate quality-food intake at regular hours, at least eight hours of sleep a night, and rest periods throughout the day.
+That’s it, and that’s the golden key, as well as making appointments not only for your work but with yourself for these essential elements!